haese-hks/testimonials-grid-section/README.md

 - Thanks to [Frontend Mentor](https://www.frontendmentor.io) for providing the challenge and design files.
 - Big thanks to the [freeCodeCamp](https://www.freecodecamp.org) community for all the learning resources and tutorials.
-- Special thanks to [CSS-Tricks](https://css-tricks.com) for their helpful guides and tutorials on CSS.
 - Shout out to the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS) for being an incredible resource for understanding web technologies.